kristianmandrup/dom-table-generator/Readme.md

-# Simple Fetch and Table DOM render example
+# API Fetch and Table DOM render library

 Perfect, minimalistic library and solution for typical job interview exercise.
 No need to complicate things!
 Keep it simple :)